Temple Beth Am

-Temple Beth Am (formerly: Olympic Jewish Center) is a historic Conservative synagogue in Los Angeles, California.
+Temple Beth Am (formerly the Olympic Jewish Center) is a Conservative synagogue located on the corner of Olympic Boulevard and La Cienega Boulevard, just south of Beverly Hills, in Los Angeles, California, in the United States.
 Founded in 1935, it moved into a new building designed by one of the earliest African-American architects in Los Angeles, Ralph A. Vaughn, in 1959.
-In recent years, it has received significant donations from Holocaust survivor Sigi Ziering and his wife, Marilyn, whose names are on the building.

-Location

-The synagogue is located on the corner of Olympic Boulevard and La Cienega Boulevard in Los Angeles, just South of Beverly Hills.

 History

 Temple Beth Am was founded in 1935 as the Olympic Jewish Center.
 It is the third oldest Conservative synagogue in Los Angeles.

 Jacob Pressman served as its rabbi from 1950 to 1985.
 Under his leadership, the synagogue took its current name, Temple Beth Am in 1957.
 It moved into a new building designed by the African-American architect, Ralph A. Vaughn, in 1959.
-In 1990, it celebrated its 55th anniversary.

-In recent years, it has received significant donations from Holocaust survivor Sigi Ziering and his wife Marilyn, whose names are on the building.
-The current cantor is Rabbi Hillary Chorny.
+The congregation has received significant donations from Holocaust survivor Sigi Ziering and his wife Marilyn, and the building has been named in their honor.

 In 2012, the Sefer Torah nearly fell to the ground during a service.
 As this is seen a traumatic event in the Jewish faith, rabbi Adam Kligfeld requested that members of the congregation share among themselves forty days of fasting to recover.